AmrAli25/AmrAli25/README.md

 -------------------------------------------------

 - 🔭 I’m currently working on my skills with Automation using Java and Selenium ecosystems
+- Always updating the repo with new projects that reflect new technologies that I have learned and try to practice it
 - 📫 How to reach me: you can find me by email at (amraliahmed25@gmail.com) or through my social platforms provided below

 ### Skills